 Justin is a proud son of Lexington and lifelong resident of the 79th Legislative District.
 Justin has a deep love for Kentucky and a strong will to make it better for those that live here.
 He went to school, K-12, in the Fayette County Public School system and attended Tates Creek and Henry Clay High Schools.
 His mother is a retired public school teacher and his father is now retired from the small painting business he owned in Lexington since since 1978.
-Justin's parents taught him that working hard and helping others are two of the most important values in life.
+Justin's family taught him that working hard and helping others are two of the most important values in life.
 Justin is more determined now than ever to step into Frankfort and make a difference in the lives of people throughout our Commonwealth.

 Justin thinks it's time for us to hit the reset button.
 "History has proven we can fix big problems, and now we need big ideas for our time.
 Mark Twain once said, 'if the world comes to an end I want to be in Kentucky because they are 20 years behind everywhere else.'
 Our state doesn't have to rank last, or close to last, in just about every category," Justin said.
 "We don't have to accept the way things are, and it's within our power to change them.
 The time to be bold and make a difference is now!"

 As a freshman at Eastern Kentucky University in 1999, Justin was the founder of the EKU College Democrats and hosted Senator Joseph Lieberman in his preparation for the Vice Presidential debate in Danville, KY.
 While at Eastern, Justin studied Political Science and Communications.
 He also has a degree in Film & Video Production from Full Sail University.

 Justin and his partner Spencer have two dogs, Remy and Lady Belle.
 In their free time they enjoy hiking at different locations around Kentucky and traveling.